data1010/data1010.github.io/setup.md

 1. Open a Terminal session
 2. Run `cd ~/.julia/`
 3. Run `ls` to see if there is a `config` folder already there.
 If not, make one with `mkdir config`.
 4. Run `cd config`
 5. Run `emacs startup.jl` to create a `startup.jl` file and open an editor to put content into it.
 6. Type `using Statistics, LinearAlgebra` and then save the file with `Ctrl-x Ctrl-s` (hold control and press `x`, then release and press `s`)
 7. Close the editor with `Ctrl-x Ctrl-c`

+## Instructions for enrolled students

+Several other steps are necessary for those who are enrolled in the course.
+Please visit the [internal site](https://sites.google.com/view/data1010) for that information.